Friend speaks out after Lady of the Dunes’ husband linked to two other deaths

 Lady of the Dunes’ late husband has been linked to two other deaths - now his friend speaks out

-Muldavin, who died in 2002, is thought to have wed Terry in 1974 just months before her body was found on a Cape Cod beach, mutilated beyond recognition.
-Terry wasn’t formally identified as the victim until this week.
+Muldavin, who died in 2002, was then named as her husband – and prime suspect in her murder.
+And now, less than one year later, he’s been confirmed as Ms Terry’s killer, the case officially closed.

-Police are now seeking information about Muldavin, his life and whereabouts around the time of her murder.
+The first mention of his name in connection with the murder (and, soon, as.the prime suspect in two others) left one family friend “speechless,” he told The Independent last year.

-Fourteen years earlier, Muldavin had made national headlines when his ex-wife and 18-year-old stepdaughter disappeared and he fled; he was questioned but seemingly never charged in those presumed deaths, according to media reports at the time.
+But it wasn’t the first time Muldavin’s name had been in the headlines; 14 years earlier, he’d fled after his ex-wife and 18-year-old stepdaughter disappeared.
+He was questioned but seemingly never charged in those presumed deaths, according to media reports at the time.

 He went on to have at least two more long-term relationships with women, both of whom were mentioned in Muldavin’s 2002 obituary: his widow, Phyllis, who died in 2021; and a “sister,” Joan Towers.
-She was not a blood relation but the two referred to each other affectionately as siblings after a romantic relationship turned platonic, a family friend tells The Independent.
+She was not a blood relation but the two referred to each other affectionately as siblings after a romantic relationship turned platonic, a family friend told The Independent.

-The friend says he could not reconcile the details coming out about Muldavin with the man he’d known.
+The friend said he could not reconcile the details coming out about Muldavin with the man he’d known.

-At the time, both he and Muldavin had been living in California - the state where the latter died - and “nowhere near Provincetown, Massachusetts or Reno, Nevada or any other locations that are referred to” now in connection with Muldavin, the friend tells The Independent.
+At the time, both he and Muldavin had been living in California - the state where the latter died - and “nowhere near Provincetown, Massachusetts or Reno, Nevada or any other locations that are referred to” now in connection with Muldavin, the friend told The Independent.

-“He was great,” the friend says of the Muldavin he knew.
+“He was great,” the friend said of the Muldavin he knew.
 “I really loved him.
 I mean, he was terrific.
 And I was very close to him ...
 I’m speechless, because none of it makes any sense.”

-He says, however, that he knew little of Muldavin’s history, other than the fact he believed he’d been born in New Mexico.
+He said, however, that he knew little of Muldavin’s history, other than the fact he believed he’d been born in New Mexico.

 Muldavin was born in 1923, police say, though details are scant regarding the early life of a man whose aliases include Raoul Guy Rockwell and Guy Muldavin Rockwell.
 According to a 1960 UPI report following his later brushes with the law, Muldavin “was schooled in Switzerland, New York, and Connecticut as well as tutored privately on his family cattle ranch at Tibera, N. M.”